huntdatacenter/docs/docs/faq/storage.md

 ::: danger

 All data on iaas and blue machines will be lost when we destroy your machine to free up resources for reuse.
-There is no way to recreate your data once the machine is destroyed.
-It is your responsibility to ensure that you transfer the data that your care about back to your home machine.
+There is no way to recreate your data once a machine is destroyed.
+It is your sole responsibility to ensure that you transfer the data that your care about from your iaas and blue machines back to your home machine for long term preservation.
 :::

 ### My scripts require data storage outside of the /home folder